tahaelhajji/GeoPaMotor/README.md

 This repository is open for contribution by external researchers.
 The motor can be geometrically parametrized and written with any code: Python, Matlab, C, Fortran, ...

 # :star: Acknowledgement
-This repository is composed of multiple contribution.
+This repository is composed of multiple contributions.
 Acknowledgement is specified for each motor and contribution.

 # :books: Citation
 If you find this repository useful in your research, please consider citing our work :pencil: and giving a star :star2: :